ReturnHelper/return-request-api-docs/source/Notification.rst

 .. _notification-Recall:

-Recall tracking number (AWB) Notification
+Recall update status notification
 -----------------------------------------

-This notification is sent to client when the recall tracking AWB has been updated.
+This notification is sent to client when the recall status has been updated.
+For example, tracking number (AWB) update would trigger this notification.

 category: ``recall``